Idahel/Final-project/README.md

 The app aims to empower users to make responsible fashion choices in alignment with Agenda 2030.
 It includes educational content, quizzes on sustainable fashion production, tips for responsible purchasing, and a directory of second-hand stores in Stockholm.
 The goal is to educate and inspire users to contribute to sustainable consumption patterns.

 Some technologies used
-- React Hooks (e.g., useEffect, useState, useCallback): You are using React Hooks for managing side effects, local component state, and optimizing performance.
+- React Hooks (e.g., useEffect, useState, useCallback): React Hooks for managing side effects, local component state, and optimizing performance.
 - React Router: React Router (BrowserRouter, Route, Routes, Link) for handling navigation in the application.

 A list of your stretch goals and features I hope to implement